kelvinst/nvim_url/README.md

 1. The AppleScript handler receives the URL
 2. It extracts the file path and optional line number
-3. The bash script (`nvim_url_handler.sh`) analyzes all running kitty terminals and Neovim instances
+3. The bash script (`nvim_url.sh`) analyzes all running kitty terminals and Neovim instances
 4. It selects the best match based on:
    - Neovim instances with matching working directories
    - Kitty terminals with matching working directories